simoninglis/uptime-kuma-rest/README-DOCKER.md

 - Monitor Status: Check whether a monitor is active or inactive.
 - Service Status: Determine the operational status of monitored services (UP, DOWN, PENDING).

+## Credits

+This a trivial wrapper around the excellent uptime-kuma python API by Lucas Held that can be found here: https://github.com/lucasheld/uptime-kuma-api

 ## Quick Start

 ### Running with Docker